-Sir Clive Woodward is the Former British Olympic Director of Elite Performance and Former England RFU Coach.
+Sir Clive Woodward is the Former England RFU Coach.

 He won 21 caps for England between 1980 and 1984.
 He also toured twice with the British Lions.

 Throughout his playing career, he worked both in the UK and in Australia for Rank Xerox followed by Portfolio Leasing Australia.

 After returning to the UK, he established his own successful leasing company in 1990.

-His coaching career began soon after he had returned to the UK.
-This started with Henley.
+His coaching career began soon after he had returned to the UK at Henley.
 Under Clive’s leadership, the club gained three promotions in three successive seasons.
 He then coached London Irish where they won promotion to the Premiership.

-Following the 2005 British and Irish Lions tour to New Zealand made a switch to the football league.
+Following the 2005 British and Irish Lions tour to New Zealand, he made a switch to the football league.

 Sir Clive became the Performance Director at Southampton Football Club, and in 2006 was appointed Director of Football.

-Between 2006 and 2012, Sir Clive Woodward was the director of elite performance for the British Olympic Association.
+Between 2006 and 2012, Sir Clive Woodward was the Director of Elite Performance for the British Olympic Association.